 5 Reasons to Buy an Instant Pot

 If you’re one of the select few who has yet to get on the Instant Pot train, don’t fret.
-We have a recipe for Slow Cooker Beef Stew with Root Vegetables that’s remarkably similar to this Homemade Vegetable Beef Soup recipe.
+We have a recipe for Slow Cooker Beef Stew and Crockpot Hamburger Soup that’s made with ground beef – they are both remarkably similar to this Homemade Vegetable Beef Soup recipe.
 But if you’re on the fence about taking the plunge and getting yourself an Instant Pot, let us give you a little nudge:

 - It’s more than a pressure cooker – Though most people use their Instant Pot almost exclusively for pressure cooking, it’s actually a ‘multi-cooker’.
-This means it has many functions that allow you to do everything from sauteing, steaming, making yogurt, slow cooking, and more.
-You can even get an air fryer lid for 6-quart models.
+It has many functions that allow you to do everything from sauteing, steaming, making yogurt, slow cooking, and more.

-- It’s efficient – Believe it or not, the Instant Pot uses surprisingly little energy because cooking times are significantly reduced as compared to slow cooking or using your oven.
+- It’s efficient – the Instant Pot uses little energy because cooking times are significantly reduced as compared to slow cooking.

 - It’s safe – All of the Instant Pot models have 10 or more built-in safety mechanisms making them the safest way to pressure cook.

-- It’s easy to clean – Both the inner stainless steel pot and the lid are dishwasher safe making clean up a breeze.
+- It’s easy to clean – Both the inner stainless steel pot and the lid are dishwasher safe.
 The pot can be washed in the bottom rack of your dishwasher and the lid and seal can be washed on the top rack.

 - You forgot to take the meat out of the freezer – It happens to all of us!
 Thankfully, with an Instant Pot, you can go from frozen to ready-to-eat in very little time.
 Check out these 5 foods that can be cooked from frozen.

 - 1 ½ lb. beef stew meat

 - 2 tablespoons avocado oil or olive oil